michielkoens/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-9](figure/unnamed-chunk-9.png)

-However, the missing values can be replaced with the average for that interval over the original two months data, as calculated earlier in the variable *avgday*. (*nas* gives the indices of the data frame where the steps are missing, and the *match()* function translates every index into a index into the *avgday* results.)
+The missing values can be replaced with the average for that interval over the original two months data, as calculated earlier in the variable *avgday*. (*nas* gives the indices of the data frame where the steps are missing, and the *match()* function translates every index into a index into the *avgday* results.)

 ```r